enzo-project/enzo-dev/doc/manual/source/parameters/problemtypes.rst

     Unit vector that defines the angular momentum vector of the galaxy (in other words, this and the center position define the plane of the galaxy).
 This _MUST_ be set!
-Default: (0.0, 0.0, 0.0)
+Default: (0.0, 0.0, 0.0) ``GalaxySimulationRPSWind`` (external)
+    This flag turns on the ram pressure stripped (RPS) wind in the GalaxySimulation problem and sets the mode.
+0 = off, 1 = on with simple constant wind values, 2 = on with RPS values set from a file with the name ICMinflow_data.in.
+For the file input case, the file should consist of a set of lines with each line specifying a 6 columns consisting of time, wind density, wind temperature, wind x/y/z velocity.
+All units in the file are assumed to be CGS and wind values are applied at the time indicated to the corner of the box, with linear interpolation between key frames.
+See Salem et al. (2015) for a worked example.
+    Default: 0
+``GalaxySimulationRPSWindShockSpeed`` (external)
+    This is speed of the RPS driven shock (which differs from the wind velocity), to be used to determine where and when to apply the appropriate wind boundary condition on the boundary.
+Code units.
+    Default: 0.0
+``GalaxySimulationRPSWindDelay`` (external)
+    This is a delay (in code units) for the RPS wind to be applied (for example to give time for the galaxy to relax).
+    Default: 0.0
+``GalaxySimulationRPSWindDensity`` (external)
+    For case 1, this is the density of the RPS wind, in code units.
+    Default: 1.0
+``GalaxySimulationRPSWindtotalEnergy`` (external)
+    For case 1, this is the total energy of the RPS wind, in code units.
+    Default: 1.0
+``GalaxySimulationRPSWindPressure`` (external)
+    For case 1, this is the pressutre of the RPS wind (unused).
+    Default: 1.0
+``GalaxySimulationRPSWindVelocity`` (external)
+    For case 1, This is the wind velocity (code units)
+    Default: 0 0 0
+``GalaxySimulationRPSWindPreWindDensity`` (external)
+    This is the density applied to the boundary before the wind arrives.
+    Default: 1.0
+``GalaxySimulationRPSWindPreWindTotalEnergy`` (external)
+    This is the total energy applied to the boundary before the wind arrives.
+    Default: 1.0
+``GalaxySimulationRPSWindPreWindVelocity`` (external)
+    This is the velocity vector applied to the boundary before the wind arrives.
+    Default:

 .. _shearingbox_param: